changbowen/Ken-Burns-Slideshow/README.md

   - Added version verification.
   - Added output preview in Edit Slide window.
   - Improved text / date display loop.
+  - Option to add a shortcut menu entry for folders, from where the show can be launched directly.
 - 2016-03-09
   - Fixed Random transition not working properly.
   - Minor changes on how date animation is handled.